Experts Analysis: Noble Corp (NE)

 For Noble Corp (NYSE:NE) out of the analyst recommendations 2 analysts recommend stock a Buy, 7 rate the stock Outperform, 13 analysts recommend to Hold the stock, 8 rate Underperform and 3 analysts recommend the stock a Sell.

-Shares of Noble Corp (NYSE:NE) has a market capitalization of $1.06 Billion and its number of outstanding shares are 262.13 Million.
-During previous trade 5.95 Million shares of Noble Corp (NYSE:NE) exchanged hands whereas on average almost 8.17 Million shares has been traded.
+Shares of Noble Corp (NYSE:NE) has a market capitalization of $977.02 Million and its number of outstanding shares are 249.24 Million.
+During previous trade 8.28 Million shares of Noble Corp (NYSE:NE) exchanged hands whereas on average almost 8.06 Million shares has been traded.